Keep braille at your fingertips anytime, anywhere, with the Mantis™ Q40: a Bluetooth® keyboard and 40-cell refreshable braille display.

 From the device’s main menu, navigate to the settings menu and activate it with enter or a router key.
 Navigate to the About option and activate it.
 From within this menu, you will see the version number.

-Please note, the Mantis will need a minimum of 10% battery to perform the upgrade.
-It is advised to plug in the power chord before updating.
+Please note, the Mantis will need a minimum of 50% battery to perform the upgrade and you must plug in the power chord.

 What size SD card can I use with my Mantis Q40?

 The recommend maximum size of SD card is 64 GB.

 What is the circle button in the center of the thumb keys?

 This button acts as the device’s home button.
 When accessing local content on the Mantis, the home button will bring you to the device’s main menu.
 When connected to an external device such as a computer or smartphone, pressing this button will bring you back to the local interface where you can change devices, or access the internal applications of Mantis.